Self-extracting archive: Overview

 Several programs can create self-extracting archives.
-Among the Windows archivers are WinZip, WinRAR, 7-Zip, WinUHA, KGB Archiver, Make SFX, the built-in IExpress wizard and many others, some experimental.
-Macintosh users may choose StuffIt, The Unarchiver, or 7zX as their archivers.
+Among the Windows archivers are WinZip, WinRAR, 7-Zip, WinUHA, KGB Archiver, Make SFX, the built-in IExpress wizard, and others, including experimental ones.
+Macintosh users can choose among StuffIt, The Unarchiver, or 7z X as their archivers.
 There are also programs that create self-extracting archives on Unix as shell scripts, which utilize programs like tar and gzip (which must be present in the destination system).
 Others (like 7-Zip or RAR) can create self-extracting archives as regular executables in ELF format.
 One of the early examples of self-extracting archives is the Unix shar archive, which combined a number of text files into a shell script that recreated their original content after being executed.

 It is possible to archive both data and executable files with self-extracting archives.
-They must be distinguished from executable compression, where the executable file only contains a single executable, and running the file does not result in the uncompressed file being stored on disk, but in its code being executed in memory after decompression.
+It must be distinguished from executable compression, where the executable file only contains a single executable, and running the file does not result in the uncompressed file being stored on disk but in its code being executed in memory after decompression.